WilliamVoong/SudokuSolver/README.md

 Assuming all combinations are represented in a tree, and each node represents the value of a coordinate in the sudoku.
 We can eliminate possible nodes in the grid depending what clues we got from the original puzzle before implementing the backtracking algorithm, thus we greatly lessen the amount of combinations we need to try.
+To expand on this idea you can do this not only from the eliminate combinations with the orignal sudoku clues, but also with the values that you insert.
+However, this is not implemented and is just an idea on how to further optimze the solver!

 Finding a orignal backtrack solution on github, and measuring time.
 The eliminate then backtrack solution is approximately 77% faster, when solving the puzzle that is shown above

 ![alt text](https://github.com/WilliamVoong/SudokuSolver/blob/master/sudoku_backtrack.PNG)